Last Updated on March 16, 2021 by Gaia Zol

 Another beautiful installation is a meta-artistic piece called Theatre is life.
-Life is threatre dedicated to the role and relevance of Naples and its people to the theatrical art: nine black and white portraits of famous Neapolitan theatre actors have been produced and installed by Shirin Neshat and Luciano Romano.
+Life is threatre is dedicated to the role and relevance of Naples.
+It features nine black and white portraits of famous Neapolitan theatre actors, portrayed by Shirin Neshat and Luciano Romano.

 Edited and updated by Francesca Bezzone